Evidence Collection | Inclement Weather Considerations

 In any event, while documenting physical evidence in harsh weather conditions, decisions have to be quick, and that means they have to be thought of ahead of time.
 There are some decisions that will have to be made at the moment, but much of what we encounter regarding evidence can be planned for.

 DNA and Blood Spatter

-As we stated before, photographing and documenting is completed with comparative ease to collecting.
+As we stated before, photographing and documenting is completed with the comparative ease of collecting.
 And in the case of blood spatter, photography in bad weather might be your best tool in evidence collection.

-Peripheral blood stains, or blood spatter tend to give us important information about the violent act, and thus become intimately important to solving elements of the case before us.
-A number of tent systems exist that intend to shield such stains from casual interference, but inclement weather over powers these items every time.
-Another unorthodox method is placing large size Sterilite, or other similar style plastic containers upside down with the lids removed, placing a counter weight on the top, in case you’re dealing with wind.
-This won’t solve for the problem, but it can buy more time than cardboard can, keeping the elements, and temperature changes at bay for some time.
+Peripheral bloodstains or blood spatter tend to give us important information about the violent act and thus become intimately important to solving elements of the case before us.
+A number of tent systems exist that intend to shield such stains from casual interference, but inclement weather overpowers these items every time.
+Another unorthodox method is placing large size Sterilite, or other similar style plastic containers upside down with the lids removed, placing a counterweight on the top, in case you’re dealing with wind.
+This won’t solve the problem, but it can buy more time than cardboard can, keeping the elements, and temperature changes at bay for some time.

 Be safe out there!